-In the snarled disputes over the Yazoo land claims in 1790 George Washington and an educated Creek chieftain turned out to be the diplomatic kingpins
+In the snarled disputes in 1790 over the Yazoo land claims (now large parts of Alabama and Mississippi), George Washington and an educated Creek chieftain turned out to be the diplomatic kingpins

 Shortly past noon on April 30, 1789, a tall, somber man, dressed in a simple brown suit, was inaugurated as the first President of the United States at Federal Hall in New York City.
 For the people who watched the ceremony it was a day of celebration and of enthusiastic confidence in the man who now led them.
 But the emotion that stirred the crowd, the cannon salutes, the cheers, could not soothe the anxiety of the new President.
 The future promised only crisis in every area of national life, and the agitated and nervous bearing of George Washington that April afternoon suggested the dread he felt as he contemplated the “Ocean of difficulties” that lay before him.

 That spring few problems of state demanded more immediate attention than those related to the western frontier.
 It was not merely the inevitable conflict between white man and red that cried for solution.
 In the years since the War for Independence the presence of Spain in the Southwest and the continued loitering of British troops and trading interests in the Northwest had encouraged Indian harassment of the frontier and fomented political intrigue and threats of secession in the hinterlands.
 Washington knew the western problem.
 He understood the dissatisfaction and frustration of frontiersmen and the success of foreign agents.
 “The Western Settlers,” he had warned in 1784, “stand as it were on a pivot—a touch of a feather would turn them away.”